jlchang/2025-01-15-python-intro-hatch/learners/setup.md

 ![](fig/success.png){alt='the ▶️ symbol'}
 You've successfully loaded data if you see a dataframe appear beneath the code cell.

-If you need help with setup, we'll have office hours on Fri.
-Sept.
-20 from 12:00 - 1:00pm in Tahiti Conference Room, 105B Room #301 and on Fri.
-Sept.
-27 from 1:00 - 2:00pm in Madagascar Conference Room,  105B, Room #504.
+If you need help with setup, we'll have office hours an hour before the first session (FIXME: date/time TBD)

 :::::::::::::::::::::::::::::::::::::::::: spoiler